dzianisbohush/cra-with-ssr/README.md

 # SSR.
 Pros and cons.
 SSR stands for Server Side Rendering.
-SSR is a technique for rendering app on the server and then sending a fully rendered page to the client.
+SSR is a technique for rendering apps on the server and then sending a fully rendered page to the client.
 Two main benefits of SSR are performance benefit and SEO optimization.

-Lets go to details.
+Let`s go to details.

 ## Performance benefit.
-Difference beetween SSR and CSR (client-side rendering):
+Difference between SSR and CSR (client-side rendering):

 ![SSR](https://cdn-images-1.medium.com/max/800/1*jJkEQpgZ8waQ5P-W5lhxuQ.png)
 ![CSR](https://cdn-images-1.medium.com/max/800/1*CRiH0hUGoS3aoZaIY4H2yg.png)

-For SSR we have rendered html with links to scripts in browser.
+For SSR we have rendered html with links to scripts in the browser.
 For CSR case we have only links to scripts.
-It means that user will see some content faster with SSR scenario.
+It means that the user will see some content faster with SSR scenario.
 The initial page loading is faster.
-But it is theoretical performance benefit because SSR work speed affects from internet speed of the user making the request, physical location of server and count of users which are trying to access the site.
+But it is theoretical performance benefit because SSR work speed affects from internet speed of the user making the request, the physical location of server and count of users which are trying to access the site.

 ## SEO optimization.
-One of benefit of using SSR is in having an app that can be crawled for its content even for crawlers that don’t execute JavaScript code.
-This can help with SEO and with providing meta data to social media channels.
+One the benefit of using SSR is in having an app that can be crawled for its content even for crawlers that don’t execute JavaScript code.
+This can help with SEO and providing metadata to social media channels.

 Page source for start page of create-react-app: